 - Note page/slide numbers for easy navigation

 Landscaping service proposals can easily get very complex.
-There are a lot of services to cover, there are times of low and high activity and a lot of service requirements.
-Spring and summer might be the busiest, but your client’s property will require care throughout the year.
+There are a lot of services to cover; there are times of low and high activity and a lot of service requirements.
+Spring and summer operations mean your crew is the busiest, but your client’s property will require care throughout the year.
 This can easily get too complicated for the customer.

-In conclusion, a proposal is a reflection of who you are as a company and should talk about your services, values, and commitment to your customers.
+In conclusion, a landscaping proposal is a reflection of who you are as a company and should talk about your services, values, and commitment to your customers.
 While there is no recipe to craft a perfect proposal, these points might help you find the recipe that works for you.
 And the journey of impressing your prospect so that it leads to sustained customer retention starts with a stellar proposal that takes their breath away (not literally!)

-Tell us how you build your proposals?
-What according to you are the must-haves.
+Tell us how you build your landscaping proposals.
+What, according to you, are the must-haves?
 Let us know in the comments below.